Why decision curves go above or below treat-all and treat-none: a PPV- and calibration-based guide for clinical prediction models: Introduction

 \section{Introduction}

 Decision-analytic measures play a central role in evaluating the impact of clinical prediction models \cite{steyerberg2019clinical,Steyerberg2010_scaled_2}.
 In the following, we focus on net benefit (NB), which has no need to estimate cost or utility, and has become widely used \cite{vancalster2024performanceevaluationpredictiveai}.
-In particular, reporting guidelines like TRIPOD \cite{Collins2015}, TRIPOD-Cluster \cite{Debray2023}, TRIPOD+AI \cite{Collins2024}, or TRIPOD-SRMA \cite{Snell2023} recommend or at least mention decision curve analysis respectively NB.
+In particular, while ealier reporting guidelines like TRIPOD \cite{Collins2015} mention NB implicitly, more recent ones like TRIPOD-Cluster \cite{Debray2023}, TRIPOD+AI \cite{Collins2024}, or TRIPOD-SRMA \cite{Snell2023} explicitely recommend or at least mention decision curve analysis respectively NB.
 In practice, NB is typically compared with the default strategies treat-all and treat-none for both prognostic and diagnostic models.

-Despite extensive methodological work, tutorials, and applied use \cite{Vickers2006,Vickers2008,cal_net_benefit,vancalster2024performanceevaluationpredictiveai,Talluri2016,Rousson2011,VanCalster2018,Kerr2016}, interpreting NB can still be difficult \cite{VanCalster2018}.
+Despite extensive methodological work, tutorials, and applied use \cite{Vickers2006,Vickers2008,cal_net_benefit,vancalster2024performanceevaluationpredictiveai,Talluri2016,Rousson2011,VanCalster2018_misuse_netben,Kerr2016}, interpreting NB can still be difficult \cite{VanCalster2018_misuse_netben}.
 In particular, it is often unclear what it means, clinically and practically, when a model falls below treat-none or treat-all at a given threshold.
 In this paper, we address this question by re-expressing these comparisons in terms of positive predictive value (PPV) and threshold-specific observed risk.

 Note that NB is proper as a scoring rule \cite{Pepe2014}: in expectation, it is maximized by the true risks (i.e., perfect predictions) and cannot be improved upon \cite{scoring_rule}.
 Like the Brier score what we observe in practice is not the expectation but observed values.
 Hence observed NB is a realisation of a random variable and is therefore subject to sampling variability \cite{Hoessly2026,Sorahan1994}.
 For this purpose, it is advisable to display uncertainty, for example via bootstrap confidence bands or, at minimum, threshold-specific uncertainty summaries \cite{steyerberg2019clinical,Hoessly_cje_key2026}.
 NB is analytically linked to PPV \cite{zhou_relationship_2021}.
 Simulation studies have shown that systematic miscalibration can substantially reduce net benefit \cite{cal_net_benefit}, which is consistent with the properness of the underlying scoring-rule formulation \cite{scoring_rule}.